cubicast-com/cubicast-plugin-wordpress/readme.txt

 = What about GDPR? =

 Cubicast is GDPR-ready.
 Since visitors are identified by their email, you should add Cubicast to your list of sub-processors.
-If you receive an erasure request, remove the visitor and ensure all PII no longer exists on our side.
+If you receive an erasure request, remove the visitor and ensure all PII data no longer exists on our side.

 = How do I upgrade to a paid plan? =